MMT founders Warren Mosler and Randall Wray like to claim that ‘monetary policy has it backwards’, see these 1,5 min video quotes:

 Buyers’ markets also put pressure on producers regarding product quality, customer service, efficient organization of work and efficient use of resources.
 Sellers have to try to persuade and ‚bribe‘ buyers into buying their stuff (we all know the kinds of presents sellers sometimes offer in that regard).
 Sellers’ markets remove that pressure from sellers put it on buyers – customers.
 They now have to run after sellers, bribe them to get the products they want, and stand in line in the shops – a well known phenomenon seen in an extreme form in 1970s & 80s real socialism, analyzed by Janosz Kornai in his 1980 ‘Economics of Shortage’ (summary presentation here), and even re-emergent today in some countries, notably in Venezuela in an extreme form).
 Product quality declines, delivery times get longer.
 In the 70s, mild forms of that could be witnessed during the stagflation era in capitalist economies as well (I very well remember the relatively low level of customer service at the time, as compared to today’s level).

 As Stützel noticed in 1953, this is not clearly conceptualized by Keynesians yet because to them, buyers’ market tensions are something ‚natural‘ and ‚ubiquitous‘, whereas sellers’ market tensions exist as little for them as for their Walrasian foes; see his ‘Paradoxa der Geld- und Konkurrenzwirtschaft’ ´(written in 1953, published only in 1979), p.
 182-199).
 Unfortunately, the latest article on Stützel’s theory of business cycles by Johannes Schmidt in the Journal for the History of Economic Thought knowingly simply denies Stützels sellers’ market cases, thereby willfully misrepresenting Stützel’s work and distorting economic history, ironically by omitting Stützel’s innovation beyond Keynes and incompletely portraying him as a ‘pure Keynesian’.
 By re-generalizing to the old keynesian ‘buyer’s markets as the general case’, Schmidt tries to eliminate Stützels explanation of additional cases, while still accomodating the Keynesian cases as special cases.
 Stützel followed the same integrative methodological strategy here (and in all of his work) that Keynes used in the General Theory (see GT, preface and Chap.
 1): accommodate the cases described by previous theories as special cases by making explicit their implicit assumptions, then explain additional cases within a corrected general conceptual framework that allows for this.
+Schmidt eliminates integrative the theoretical progress Stützel made here.
+We know from personal discussions with Schmidt that he knows Stützel’s framework of 2 buyers’ market and 2 sellers’s market cases very well, but does not share it.
+Nevertheless, in an article for a Journal for the HISTORY of economic thought, he would have had to represent Stützel’s model completely and accurately, no matter if he personally shared it or not.
+This is about honestly and accurately writing the history of economic theory!
+Schmidt did not do so.
+By this, he compromised his own scientific integrity for the usual corruption that is practiced within the keynesian camp no less than in the orthodox camp.
+One of the purposes of this article is to correct Schmidt’s omission.

 So, in the following 4-way matrix, the two Keynesian ‚buyers’ market tension‘ cases can be found in the top row, the two ‚anti-keynesian‘ ‚sellers’ market tension‘ ones in the bottom row.
 The historical illustrations were not given by Stützel.
 I have added them in an attempt to integrate & clarify Stephan Schulmeister‘s Keynesian model of ‘long business cycles’ alternating between ‘real capitalist’ (left column) and ‘finance capitalist’ (right column) phases (summarized here) by viewing it through the lens of Stützel’s scheme.